globallyunique/agile-requirements-framework/supporting-articles/writing-agile-use-cases.md

 >
 >##### Detailed Requirement Statements
 >
->BDD scenario associated with the use case....
+>BDD scenario associated with the use case...
+>
 ---